 Minor clubbing is very common and is not normally a cause of concern.
 More pronounced mushrooming is often a sign that a candle is overwicked, so down-wicking will reduce fuel flow and should reduce the effect, although this will create a smaller melt pool.

 Sometimes it will be necessary to change to a different wick family to reduce clubbing or mushrooming.
 Most wick families have differing chemical treatments, or constructions, which are suited to different candle systems.
-For example, LX wicks are best suited to paraffin candles with low to moderate scent loads, whereas V wicks are designed to deal with heavy fragrance loads, even containing brass powder to help vaporise any carbon deposits.
+For example, LX wicks are best suited to paraffin candles with moderate scent loads, whereas V wicks are designed to deal with heavy fragrance loads.

 Occasionally, a particular fragrance oil will cause clubbing regardless of the wick used.
 In such cases, a different wax blend may improve the situation.
-Not all fragrances are optimised for candles, but as a home fragrance first business, that is our start point.
+Candle Shack's fragrance oils are developed by expert perfumers for use in candles, but fragrance oils from other suppliers may not be compatible with candle making.

 Which wick should I use with my wax?